-A system has been put in place to handle the washing, sorting, and ironing, which is a time-consuming procedure for the washermen (also known as dhobis).
+A system has been put in place to handle the washing, sorting, and ironing, a time-consuming procedure for the washermen (also known as dhobis).
 An identification number is printed on the back of each garment, allowing the correct item of laundry to be returned to its rightful owner.

 History of Dhobi Ghat

 There are now around 700 dhobi families in the region, each of which regularly thrashes clothing on family-owned stones.
-While some dhobis have invested in modern mechanized washing and drying systems, most of the dhobis still wash their clothing on platforms and troughs constructed during India’s British colonial period to earn a livelihood.
+While some dhobis have invested in modern mechanized washing and drying systems, most dhobis still wash their clothing on platforms and troughs constructed during India’s British colonial period to earn a livelihood.

 It is possible to make between 300 and 500 rupees a day as an ordinary worker here, with a daily maximum of roughly 800 rupees.
 Every solitary stone is in the possession of a small number of families.
 On 731 stones, the lives of 4 to 5 thousand people are hanging in the balance.
-If these Dhobis allow technology to educate them, then one may see machines here that do the washing and drying for them on their initiative.
+If these Dhobis allow technology to educate them, one may see machines here that do the washing and drying for them on their initiative.

 Best Time to Visit Dhobi Ghat

 The best time to visit Dhobi Ghat Mumbai is between October and March.
 The weather is pleasant, and there is little chance of rain interfering with your plans.